Andre Melendez: Death

 On Sunday, March 17, 1996, Melendez approached Michael Alig and Robert D. "Freeze" Riggs for money Melendez was purportedly owed.
 According to various statements, the confrontation became violent and Melendez got the better of Alig, who cried out for help.
 Riggs then hit Melendez on the head with a hammer, three times (until Melendez "went down"), after which Alig smothered him (either with a pillow or sweatshirt, depending upon the source), poured a "cleaner or chemical" into his mouth, then covered Melendez's mouth with duct tape.

 Alig and Riggs stripped Melendez's body and placed it in the bathtub, where it remained for 5–7 days.
 According to Riggs, he then purchased "two chef knives and one cleaver" at Macy's, with which he said Alig dismembered Melendez's legs.
 The two then wrapped the legs in garbage bags, placed them into individual duffle bags and dumped in the Hudson River.

-The following day, Alig and Riggs wrapped the upper body in a sheet and plastic garbage bag, placed it in a cardboard box from which Riggs had removed the UPC code, and together took the heavy box down in the elevator and through the main lobby.
+The following day, Alig and Riggs wrapped the upper body in a sheet and plastic garbage bag, placed it in a cardboard box from which Riggs had removed the UPC, and together took the heavy box down in the elevator and through the main lobby.
 They then placed it in the trunk of a Yellow Cab "that happened to be right outside the door."
 Riggs confessed "We took the body to the Westside Highway around 25th Street.
 The taxi drove off, and we threw the box into the river."

 However, Alig gave some conflicting details.
 For example, he stated he used liquid Drano (and baking soda) to combat the smell of the body.
 At first, Alig claimed the killing was in self-defense, but he later admitted to having committed manslaughter.

 In the documentary film Glory Daze (2015), the police recount the discovery by a group of children at the beach at Miller Field, Staten Island, of a box containing the remains of Melendez, in March 1996.
 (American Justice reports the box was found in April 1996.)
 A tropical storm had helped propel the floating, cork-lined box to Staten Island.